jiahecui/SenAOReFoc/README.md

 ## Example usage

-Please refer to the JOSS paper associated with this software @paper for examples of automated AO performance characterisations on a real reflectance confocal microscope.
+Please refer to the JOSS paper associated with this software <https://github.com/jiahecui/SenAOReFoc/tree/master/paper>
+for examples of automated AO performance characterisations on a real reflectance confocal microscope.

 ## Software functionality tests